BenPope95/scaffold-eth-substreams-challenge/README.md

 > Your subgraph needs a [schema](https://thegraph.com/docs/en/developing/unit-testing-framework/#example-schemagraphql) to define the entities you'll be querying.

-We've provided the following for you:
+We’ve provided the following for you:

 ```graphql
 type transfer_volume @entity {